AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 This is an ESP8266 based WLAN controlled heater thermostat for a Tasmota switch.

-- Uses Wemos D1 mini (ESP12) to measure temperature with DS1820 sensor.
+- Uses D1 mini (ESP12) to measure temperature with DS1820 sensor.
 - Controls temperature by sending On/Off commands to Tasmota switch.
 - The DS1820 sensor is the only external element necessary.
 - Connect to 3,3 V to VDD, GND to GND and D2 to DQ.
 The internal ESP pullup resistor is used. ![DS1820](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/DS1820.png)
 - Can act as WLAN Client or AP (set the AP constant accordingly).
 - Stores status (Auto) and temperature level in EEPROM and reloads after boot.

-In addition to the Wemos D1 mini you need a Tasmota compatible switch to switch the heater on and off.
+In addition to the D1 mini you need a Tasmota compatible switch to switch the heater on and off.
 See Tasmota (https://tasmota.github.io/docs/) pages for supported devices.
 This device has Tasmota firmware already flashed: https://templates.blakadder.com/delock_11826.html

 For configuration you can change the following settings in the code: